Prioritization Decision Matrix: 7 Steps to Rank Anything

 Wherever there is judgment, there is noise, and more of it than you think.
 The key to better decisions is not better intuition.
 It is better process: consistent, structured, and traceable.

-What’s not a legitimate override: “I don’t like the result.”
-If the matrix produced a ranking you disagree with using criteria and weights you approved, the productive response is to revisit the criteria or weights — not to discard the matrix.
-This is where data-driven prioritization methods earn their value.
-They make the disagreement visible and specific rather than vague and political.
-Override the ranking when circumstances change — not when preferences don’t match the math.
+What is not a legitimate override: “I don’t like the result.”
+If the matrix produced a ranking you disagree with using criteria and weights you approved, the productive response is to revisit the criteria or weights, not to discard the matrix.
+This is where data-driven prioritization earns its value.
+It makes the disagreement visible and specific rather than vague and political.
+Override the ranking when circumstances change, not when preferences do not match the math.

-If you find yourself frequently overriding matrix results, that’s a signal your criteria or weights don’t reflect what actually drives decisions on your team.
+If you find yourself frequently overriding matrix results, that is a signal your criteria or weights do not reflect what actually drives your decisions.
 The fix is to adjust the inputs (criteria, weights, or scoring anchors), not abandon the process.
-The RICE prioritization framework offers a more opinionated alternative where criteria are pre-set — useful when teams struggle to agree on which factors matter most.
+The RICE prioritization framework offers a more opinionated alternative where criteria are pre-set, which is useful when you struggle to agree on which factors matter most.

 Ramon’s take